Groups acting on trees with Tits' independence property (P): Examples

 \subsection{Building more compactly generated simple groups}

-Recall that Corollary~\ref{cor:comp_gen+simple} provides conditions that allow us to construct a local action diagram that will yield a group in $\ms{S}$.
-There are easy ways to meet most of these conditions.
-For instance, to ensure $\Delta$ is irreducible it is sufficient to have $|X_a| > 1$ for all $a \in A\Gamma$, in other words, none of the groups $G(v)$ has a fixed point.
-Given a compactly generated \tdlc group $G$, then every compact open subgroup $U$ of $G$ will give rise to a closed transitive subdegree-finite action of $G$ on $G/U$.
-The only difficulty is in making sure that the action of $G$ on $G/U$ is generated by point stabilizers; but this will certainly be the case if, for example, $U \neq \triv$ and $G$ does not admit any proper discrete quotient.
+Recall that Corollary~\ref{cor:comp_gen+simple} provides straightforward conditions that allow us to construct a local action diagram that will yield a group in $\ms{S}$.
+In particular, for each leaf of the local action diagram, we must provide a transitive subdegree-finite permutation group that is nontrivial, compactly generated and generated by point stabilisers.
+In fact, given a compactly generated \tdlc group $G$, then every compact open subgroup $U$ of $G$ will give rise to a closed transitive subdegree-finite action of $G$ on $G/U$.
+The only difficulty is in making sure that the action of $G$ on $G/U$ is generated by point stabilisers.
+However, this latter condition will hold, for example, whenever $U \neq \triv$ and $G$ does not admit any proper discrete quotient.
+Indeed, if $H$ is the closed normal subgroup of $G$ generated by point stabilisers in $G$ then $G/H$ in its action on the set of $H$-orbits is semi-regular and thus discrete.

-As an illustration, we prove Theorem~\ref{thm:combination_simple}, which shows that we can `combine' finitely many groups in $\ms{S}$ (chosen from $\ms{S}$ arbitrarily) to make another group in $\ms{S}$ of the form $U(\Delta)$ for a suitably chosen $\Delta$.
+As an illustration, we prove Theorem~\ref{thm:combination_simple}, which shows that we can `combine' finitely many groups in $\ms{S}$ (chosen from $\ms{S}$ arbitrarily) to make another group in $\ms{S}$ of the form $\Univ(\Delta)$ for a suitably chosen $\Delta$.